MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-map-routing.md

     - **RouteWaypointsLabels** as *"Name"*
     - **RouteWaypointsLatitudes** as *"Latitude"*
     - **RouteWaypointsLongitudes** as *"Longitude"*
     - **RouteWaypointsAddresses** as *"Address"* (Optional, if your dataset has an address field.
-Note that if your dataset has an address field, then the latitude and longitude fields do not need to be set)
+Note that Address can be used in place of Latitude and Longitude in any rows where Latitude and Longitude are not set)

+>[!Note]
+>Address is interchangable with Latitude and Longitude.
+If Latitude and Longitude are provided, then Address is not necessary.
+If only Address is provided, then Latitude and Longitude are not necessary.

 1. The map component will now show each row in the table as a pin, labeled with its *Name* as defined in the Excel table, and numbered in the same order as the given dataset.